seanrieger/Slight-Of-Hand-1U-Eurorack-CV-Keyboard-Module/README.md

 <h3>Entering Calibration Mode</h3>
 <P>Initiate Calibration Mode: Press and hold both the "Octave Up" and "Octave Down" buttons simultaneously for 2 seconds.
-Confirmation: The module indicates entry into Calibration Mode by setting the trigger output to HIGH.
-A message "Entering Calibration Mode" will also be displayed on the serial monitor if connected ti Arduino IDE.</P>
+Confirmation: The module indicates entry into Calibration Mode by setting the trigger output to HIGH. </P>

 <H3>Calibration Process</H3>
-<p>Selecting a Note: Press any note button (except High C) to select it for calibration.
-The selected note index will be displayed on the serial monitor with a prompt to press High C to confirm and adjust.</p>
+<p>Selecting a Note: Press any note button (except High C) to select it for calibration.</p>

 <em>Confirming Selection:</em> Press the High C button to confirm the selection.
 This action activates the potentiometer for calibration adjustment.

 <em>Adjusting Calibration:</em> Turn the potentiometer to adjust the voltage for the selected note.
 The adjustment range is limited to one full step above and below the default voltage for finer control.
-The current adjusted voltage will be displayed on the serial monitor if connected to Arduino IDE.

 <em>Saving Calibration:</em> Release the High C button to save the adjusted voltage.
 The new calibration value is stored in EEPROM, ensuring persistence across power cycles.